RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 - Try to lift one corner of the material using your fingers or use a thin shim or a palette knife to slide under the material and lift it away from the surface.
 If only one corner will come free, try a little more heat and then use pliers to twist it off as described above.

 Once the Velcro material is off, you’ll likely be left with a square of quite sticky residue from the contact adhesive used to hold down the hook and loop fastener, and you want to get rid of this, if for no other reason that attracting dirt to an electronic device is not a great idea.
-Here are some ways to get the base plate clean.
+Here are some ways to get the base plate clean but there are plenty of other ways to clean a guitar pedal too.

 - The quickest and likely the most effective way to get the sticky residue off the base plate is to use a relatively mild solvent to clean things off.
 One good choice is naphtha, sold nearly everywhere as lighter fluid, which can be used to clean other parts of your guitar set up, as well.